When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 You can see more information about the rules regarding PCR saliva tests here.

 This usually costs a bit more, but you’re less likely to get an inconclusive result and you’ll probably get your results quicker so it’s the safer option for everyone.
-You’ll need to check that the clinic is on the government’s approved list, which means it’s going through the accreditation process run by the UK Accreditation Service (UKAS).
+You’ll need to check that the clinic is on the government’s list, which means it’s going through the accreditation process run by the UK Accreditation Service (UKAS).

 You also need to make sure that the test will be accepted by your destination and that you’ll get a ‘fit to fly’ certificate if your result is negative – some charge extra for this.